-Aggravated Battery on a Pregnant Woman
+Aggravated Battery on a Pregnant Woman in Orlando

 Being convicted on charges of aggravated battery on a pregnant woman will leave you facing severe and life-changing penalties.
 At Orlando based Adams & Luka our assault and battery lawyers are experienced in felony criminal law, an essential factor to consider for those who have been accused and desire the best possible outcome.